mozilla-services/docs/source/storage/apis-2.0.rst

     * "Weave Basic Objects" have been renamed "Basic Storage Objects".
     * The "Weave" prefix has been removed from all custom headers.

-* Authentication can now be performed using any HTTP Access Authentication method accepted by both client and server.
-Mozilla-hosted services will accept only Sagrada Token Server authentication.
+* Authentication is now performed using the Sagrada TokenServer flow and MAC Access Authentication.

-* URLs no longer contain a username component; the current user is taken from the authentication info and there is no way to refer to the stored data for another user.
+* The structure of the endpoint URL is no longer specified, and should be considered an implementation detail specific to the server.

 * The WBO fields "parentid" and "predecessorid" have been removed, along with the corresponding query parameters on all requests.